Skip to main content

 Tried: Running 'file vuln' instead of checksec to check binary protections

-The file command reports architecture and ELF type but says nothing about NX, stack canaries, RELRO, or PIE.
-Checksec reads the ELF headers and GNU_STACK segment flags to report all four mitigations in one line - file output alone cannot tell you whether shellcode injection is viable.
+The file command reports architecture and ELF type and nothing about NX, stack canaries, RELRO, or PIE. checksec reads the ELF headers and GNU_STACK segment flags and reports all four in one line. file alone cannot tell you whether shellcode injection is viable.

 Tried: Assuming NX is enabled by default and jumping straight to a ROP chain approach

-Many modern binaries do have NX enabled, so ROP is a common first instinct.
-Here checksec explicitly shows NX disabled, meaning the stack is executable and shellcode injection is simpler and more direct than constructing a ROP chain.
-Skipping checksec leads to unnecessary work building gadget chains that are not needed.
+Most modern binaries do have NX enabled, so ROP is a reasonable first instinct.
+Here checksec shows NX disabled, so the stack is executable and shellcode injection is simpler and more direct than a gadget chain.
+Skip checksec and you build a ROP chain you never needed.

 Learn more